 I am interested in semantics, syntax, and, the syntax-semantics interface.
 In particular, I’m interested in the question of possible verb meanings and how the meaning of a verb derives argument realization.
 Much of my work focuses on the interface between verb meaning and morphosyntax in Bantu languages, and I have focused especially on the semantics of valency changing morphology like applicatives and causatives as a means of better understanding the effect of semantics on argument realization.
 I am also interested in aspect and temporal reference, the semantics of location and directed motion, and the psycho-semantic reality of noun classes in Bantu languages.

 I have conducted onsite data consultations in East Africa on three languages: Kinyarwanda (Rwanda), Lubukusu (Kenya), and Chichewa (Malawi).

-I am currently a Lecturer in Syntax at the University of Essex.
+I am currently a Senior Lecturer [=Associate Professor] at the University of Essex.

 My pronouns are they/them/theirs.